ytkidanu/ImageProcessing/README.md

 **Only Retaining the Tomato Plant Images and Labels**:
 After loading in the data, we then pulled metadata about the plant village dataset and stored it into 'info' in order to get an understanding of how to clean this dataset to suit our research question and goal.
 We saved all label names of the different plant image categories into a variable named label_names and printed this variable to see which labels were the tomato ones.
 The tomato labels are: 28: Tomato___Bacterial_spot, 29: Tomato___Early_blight, 30: Tomato___healthy ,31: Tomato___Late_blight, 32: Tomato___Leaf_Mold, 33: Tomato___Septoria_leaf_spot, 34: Tomato___Spider_mites Two-spotted_spider_mite, 35: Tomato___Target_Spot, 36: Tomato___Tomato_mosaic_virus, 37: Tomato___Tomato_Yellow_Leaf_Curl_Virus.

 These identified tomato labels were then saved as classes into a variable named tomato_classes.
 Further, we also saved the indices associated with each tomato class into a variable named tomato_label_indices.
 It is important to make sure here that the labels indicies are in the form of an integer.
-We created a function that filters through the various tomato images in each class and documents a true or false depending on if that tomato class matches a tomato_label_indices value.
+We created a function that filters through the various tomato images in each class and documents a true or false depending on if that tomato class matches a tomato_label_indices value and saved into a variable named tomato_dataset.
 Subsequently, we created a dataset that contains only images and label pair that correspond to being a tomato plant leaf image.

 In order to ensure that this dataset contain the right impages, we then used Matplotlib to visualize these images with their label names.